which orchestra should I audition for?

 Badelt/Rickett: Pirates of the Caribbean; Bizet: Carmen Suite No. 1 & No. 2, L’Arlésienne Suite No. 1 & 2; Brahms: Hungarian Dance; Dvorák/Leidig: Symphony No. 8; Elgar: Pomp & Circumstance No. 1; Gershwin/Sayre: Selections from Porgy & Bess; Gliere: Russian Sailor’s Dance; Offenbach: Orpheus in the Underworld; Rimsky-Korsakov: Dance of the Tumblers from “The Snow Maiden”,“Procession of the Nobles: from Mlada; Sibelius: Finlandia; Stravinsky/Isaac: Dance Infernale and Berceuse & Finale; Strauss, J.: Radetzky March; Verdi: “Anvil Chorus” from Il Travatore; Webber: Selections from “The Phantom of the Opera”; Williams: Dry Your Tears, Afrika from “Amistad”

-Provides intermediate string players with a comprehensive ensemble experience.
-All String Orchestra students receive weekly theory and ear-training lessons.
+The String Orchestra provides intermediate string players with a comprehensive ensemble experience.
+The Saturday String rehearsal includes theory and ear-training lessons.
 Literature is selected to broaden repertoire and learn more advanced techniques of following a conductor.
 Specific bowing techniques, such as spiccato, martelé, hooked bowings and legato, are included.
 Orchestral intonation is also covered.
-Students learn to work through difficult passages and deal with problems specific to their instrument.
+Students learn to work through difficult passages specific to their instrument.

 String Orchestra repertoire: